Cppkies-Team/Cppkies/docs/types/Upgrade.md

 Upgrades are items than can be bought for cookies and they modify the production of cookies.

-Buildings are classes, so they must be initialized with the `new` keyword.
+Upgrades are classes, so they must be initialized with the `new` keyword.

 By default, upgrades are never unlocked and do nothing.